pulumi/terraform-provider-aws/website/docs/r/appstream_stack.html.markdown

 * `redirect_url` - (Optional) URL that users are redirected to after their streaming session ends.
 * `storage_connectors` - (Optional) Configuration block for the storage connectors to enable.
   See [`storage_connectors`](#storage_connectors) below.
 * `user_settings` - (Optional) Configuration block for the actions that are enabled or disabled for users during their streaming sessions.
 If not provided, these settings are configured automatically by AWS.
-If provided, the terraform configuration should include a block for each configurable action.
+If provided, the configuration should include a block for each configurable action.
   See [`user_settings`](#user_settings) below.
 * `tags` - (Optional) Key-value mapping of resource tags.
-If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
+If configured with a provider `default_tags` configuration block present, tags with matching keys will overwrite those defined at the provider-level.

 ### `access_endpoints`